 Those who do this route can start at Chantada (104 km) to fulfil the distance requirement.
 Or in O Barco de Valdeorras (209 km) if you do it by bicycle.
 But most people start even before, to take advantage of at least the stretch that runs through the impressive Ribeira Sacra.
 There you will not only find a landscape that dwarfs you.
 It is also home to the largest concentration of monastic heritage in Europe.
 What's more, the most common starting point is at Ponferrada (263 km), a city with a rich medieval heritage.

 However, the network of hostels and services is not extensive.
 Keep this in mind and plan your trip with pre-booked accommodation.

 This is the route taken by most of the people who came from northern Europe and reached the ports of A Coruña or Ferrol by sea.
 Many, in fact, sailed from the British Isles.
 Hence the name.
 After reaching the ports, they walked south, converging in the village of Bruma, only 37 km from Santiago.

 One thing to keep in mind is that, although the departure from A Coruña (75 km) does not meet the distance requirement to obtain the Compostela, since 2016 the Chapter of Santiago Cathedral makes an exception here and grants it anyway.
 But, pay attention: you must have done a part of the Camino in your place of origin, even if you do not reach the 100 km of rigor.

-As with the Camino Primitivo, the network of services is not very extensive, so if you want to do this route, plan ahead.
+As with the Camino Primitivo, the network of services is not so abundant, so if you want to do this route, you know: plan ahead.